 Which should you choose?

 If you are looking to maximize the lifespan and condition of your gym equipment, both rubber and urethane are the way to go.
 Not only do iron plates have a higher rate of chipping and causing more damage to gym equipment and flooring, the tend to look more "used" faster.

 Urethane benefits from its harness.
-It is far more tear resistance than rubber.
+It is far more tear resistant than rubber.
 If your gym is going to be customizing its plates and dumbbells, you want to choose urethane.
 Urethane plates also have a precise color reproduction and will look amazing when finished.
 Rubber tends to have a more duller looks and will be not able to reproduce logos to the same precision.
 The "downside" of urethane is it's feel.
 Some users do not like the feel of urethane.
 If you've ever picked up an Iron Grip urethane dumbbell it will feel as if though you were touching hard plastic.
 Urethane tends to have a plastic-looking surface that some customers don't like.
 Because of the components urethane also tends to be more slippery in the hand.
 That's why it's essential to buy a good brand with gripped plates.
 The TAG Urethane Plates are a great buy.
 They feature some of the highest grade urethane at relatively low prices compared to other brands.

 Rubber benefits from the pricing.
 Rubber dumbbells are plates tend to be lower priced.
 Virgin rubber dumbbells are high quality that will look and feel premium.
 Virgin rubber is much better than recycled rubber as virgin rubber has zero to very low odor and will last longer.
 The Troy 8 Sided Rubber Dumbbells are an example of high quality virgin rubber dumbbells that have a premium feel to them.